 Never remove more than a quarter of the leaf area of a tree in any one year as this causes too much stress to the tree.
 Leaves are sugar-producing factories so if the tree loses too many at once, their ability to produce their own food can be greatly inhibited.

 Never use wound paint after pruning as this interferes with the natural wound compartmentalization abilities of the tree.
-We strongly recommend you contact an ISA-certified arborist if you think your tree needs pruning.
+If you think your tree needs pruning, follow these tips to select a qualified tree care company.
 More information on pruning can be found here.

 LEAF does offer corrective pruning services for young trees that LEAF has planted.
 Trees must be less than 14 feet (4 m) in height as we do not perform any “off the ground” work.